 What Should You Do If Your Blood Pressure Is Creeping Up?

 - Watch your salt intake.
-Reduce it to less than 2,000 mg daily.
+Reduce it to about 2.8 grams daily if you're generally healthy.
 If you have heart failure, get 2,500 mg a day to maintain sodium levels under your doctor's supervision.

 - Increase your potassium intake.
 Potassium helps to bring blood pressure down by relaxing the arterial walls.
 Plus, it helps to prevent strokes and heart attacks.